peterjunpark/password-generator/README.md

    2. If validation fails, restart the sequence of character set selection prompts.
    3. Print the user's selected password criteria.
 3. #### Ensure that at least 1 of each chosen character set appears in the generated password.
-   > Note that if we simply pull random characters from the user's desired character pool, we cannot guarantee that the generated password satisfies the user's criteria.
-If we aggregate the chosen character sets into a single pool and get random characters from this pool, there is a small chance that 0 characters from a particular set are used.
    1. Separate the user's selected character sets in an object.

+   > Note that if we aggregate the chosen character sets into a single pool and get random characters from this pool, there is a small chance that 0 characters from a particular set are used.
    2. Create a password template to easily inject characters in random locations in the password.
    3. Get 1 random character from each selected character set and put them in password template at random indexes.